The Savings Expert: Passive Income Is A Scam! Post-Traumatic Broke Syndrome Is Controlling Millions!

 Notable Quotes

-More money rarely solves unhappiness because contentment is relative, not absolute
+More money rarely solves unhappiness because the goalposts always move with you

 Products Mentioned